• Skip to primary navigation

 The idea of a slow cooker venison pot roast may be tempting enough to make you want to cut corners and reach for your crock pot, but don't do it.
 There are a few issues with this idea.

-First of all, you won't be able to sear the deer meat in the slow cooker, which will result in less flavor.
+First of all, you won't get a good sear on the deer meat in the slow cooker, which will result in less flavor.
 But the bigger issue is that your braising liquid isn't going to thicken into a rich gravy in the slow cooker like it will when properly cooked in the oven.
 If you are really wanting to use your crockpot, use my slow cooker venison stew recipe instead.

 Venison pot roast with mushrooms.